Blog

 Humans have been fermenting foods for centuries.
 Wine and beer are just the start.
 Don’t forget kefir, kimchi, kombucha, and even bread.

-This transformation yields two results: first, it can change the taste and aroma of the food.
+This transformation yields two results.
+First, it can change the taste and aroma of the food.
 Cucumbers become pickles, cabbage becomes kimchi, and tea becomes kombucha.

 Does this mean that all fermented foods contain probiotics?
 Not necessarily.